-Click here to view photo galleries of the project
+Click here to view photo galleries of the trailhead under constructionp

 Click to view larger rendering

 Rettler Corporation in Stevens Point donated time to develop the overall site plan for the trailhead (above).
-They have been hired by Portage County to develop the construction and bid documents, along with overseeing project construction.
+They were hired by Portage County to develop the construction and bid documents, along with overseeing project construction.

 Why a Trailhead?

 The 27-mile Green Circle Trail is heavily used by residents and out-of-town visitors.
 Based on studies conducted by Schmeeckle Reserve interns, an estimated 125,000 people use the trail annually.
 In 2015, about 70% of trail users surveyed were from the local area (within 15 minutes), 22% were from elsewhere in Wisconsin, and 7% were from out-of-state.
-Despite all the use, the Green Circle does not have a designated trailhead or starting point, which can be confusing, especially for out-of-town visitors.
-Since Schmeeckle Reserve has a visitor center and free parking, many trail users already start their adventures here.
-However, when the visitor center is closed, there are few amenities available.
+Despite all the use, the Green Circle didn't have a designated trailhead or starting point, which was confusing especially for out-of-town visitors.
+Since Schmeeckle Reserve has a visitor center and free parking, many trail users already started their adventures here.
+However, when the visitor center was closed, there were few amenities available.
 An official trailhead provides a comfortable starting point for people to explore the Green Circle and Schmeeckle Reserve.

-A beautiful, open-air shelter will be built across the trail from the
+A beautiful, open-air shelter was built across the trail from the

 Pankowski Friends Amphitheater, surrounded by prairie.
-The shelter will feature seating for about 50 people, with a towering double-sided stone fireplace.
+The shelter features picnic seating for about 60 people, with a towering double-sided stone fireplace.
 A patio on one side of the fireplace provides an outdoor gathering area adjacent to the shelter.
-Stone columns will hold up a cedar roof with a unique open feel.
-The structure will be an ideal protected place for picnics, classes, programs, and celebrations.
+Stone columns and large timbers hold up a cedar roof with a unique open feel.
+The shelter is ideal picnics, classes, programs, and gatherings.

 The John Noel family generously donated $250,000 in funding to build the shelter.
-Per the Noel family's request, the shelter will be named the
+Per the Noel family's request, the shelter was named the

-Menzel Pavilion after Roy and Margaret Menzel.
+Roy and Margaret Menzel Pavilion.
 Roy was one of the founders of the Green Circle Trail, and both he and Margaret were well-known civic leaders in the Stevens Point community for decades.

-Alliiance architects in Minneapolis, developed the design for the shelter and amphitheater stage, using many of the same elements in both designs.
+Alliiance in Minneapolis, developed the designs for the shelter, restroom, and amphitheater stage, replicating many of the same elements such as stone, wood, and metal rods.

-The Sentry Foundation has generously donated $125,000 in funding to build the plaza area, along with additional funding for other project components.
+Sentry Insurance Foundation generously donated $125,000 in funding to build the plaza area, along with additional funding for other project components.
 The Sentry golf course, SentryWorld, is located just north of the site.

 3. Overflow Parking Lot

-With a capacity of 47 cars, the existing Schmeeckle Visitor Center parking lot fills during nice summer days and when there are special programs and events.
-It is anticipated that the amphitheater and shelter will lead to greater use of the area, requiring additional parking.
-An overflow parking lot for 60 cars, built to the east of the existing lot, will help relieve this issue.
-The lot has been designed to minimize impact on the natural landscape.
+The existing Schmeeckle Visitor Center parking lot fills during nice summer days and when there are special programs and events.
+With the addition of the trailhead and amphitheater, additional parking for the anticipated increase in visitors was needed.
+An overflow parking lot for 50 additoinal vehicles was built to the east of the existing lot.
+The lot was designed to minimize impact on the natural landscape.
 A one-way loop reduces the lot's footprint.
-It will be surfaced with gravel to allow water to filter down into the ground.
-A retention pond in the middle of the loop, planted with native wetland vegetation, will catch excessive runoff.
-Existing trees and shrubs will be protected where possible to provide screening and shade.
+It was surfaced with gravel to allow water to filter down into the ground.
+A retention pond in the middle of the loop, planted with native wetland/prairie vegetation, catches runoff.

-A new restroom building constructed near the existing parking lot will provide access to toilet facilities, even when the visitor center is closed.
-The building will be insulated and heated to be open all seasons.
-Two lockable all-gender rooms will be convenient for trail users, while providing flexibility for larger programs and events.
-The design of the building will incorporate elements from the amphitheater and shelter.
-A standalone drinking fountain will make it easy for trail users to fill their water bottles.
+A new restroom building constructed near the existing parking lot provides access to toilet facilities, even when the visitor center is closed.
+The building is insulated and heated to be open all seasons.
+Two accessible all-gender rooms will be convenient for trail users, while providing flexibility for larger programs and events.
+The design of the building features beautiful cedar siding and other elements replicated in the pavilion and amphitheater.
+A standalone water fountain includes a bottle filling faucet.

-The Green Circle Trailhead project is a unique partnership among several agencies and organizations.
-It will be a county-built and county-owned facility on state university land.
+The Green Circle Trailhead project is a unique partnership between Portage County and the University of Wisconsin-Stevens Point.
+It is a county-owned facility on state university land.

 In 2016, the Green Circle board was approached by a private donor, John Noel, who was interested in funding a shelter for the trail.
 This idea was built into a larger project to create an official trailhead for the Green Circle.
 The Schmeeckle Reserve director, in conjunction with the Green Circle board and Portage County Parks director, wrote a